"""Generic text parsers for conversion of lattices in different formats to AT."""

 def argparser(cls, parser, argcount, argstr):

-"""Specialised argument parser"""
+"""Specialised argument parser."""

 return parser._argparser(